leiloong/eea-eval/README.md

 * attr_triples_2: attribute triples of sampled entities in KG2

 ### Download
-All datasets can be downloaded from [here](https://www.dropbox.com/s/jmkumdyv6etx4hn/iswc2018-dataset.7z?dl=0), in which three folders named "_1", "_2" and "_3" denote our three samples.
+All datasets can be downloaded from [Datahub](https://datahub.io/sunzequn/iswc2018-dataset-selfish-mule-69/r/iswc2018-dataset.7z) or  [Dropbox](https://www.dropbox.com/s/jmkumdyv6etx4hn/iswc2018-dataset.7z?dl=0), in which three folders named "_1", "_2" and "_3" denote our three samples.

 ### Degree distribution example
 As shown below, this is an example of degree distributions of source KGs and sampled datasets.
 The sampled dataset in figure is WDB-WD-15K.
 The red curve represents the V1 version, and the blue curve represents the V2 version.
 The solid curve represents the source KG, and dotted curve represents the sampled dataset.